apache/airflow/contributing-docs/11_provider_packages.rst

 ``breeze release-management prepare-provider-packages --package-format both --version-suffix-for-pypi=local1``

-Finally, copy the wheel file from the dist directory to the a directory your airflow deployment can use:
+Finally, copy the wheel file from the dist directory to the a directory your airflow deployment can use.
+If this is ~/airflow/test-airflow/local_providers, you can use the following command:

-cp dist/apache_airflow_providers_microsoft_azure-10.5.2rc1-py3-none-any.whl ~/airflow/test-airflow/local_providers/
+``cp dist/apache_airflow_providers_microsoft_azure-10.5.2rc1-py3-none-any.whl ~/airflow/test-airflow/local_providers/``

 Naming Conventions for provider packages